-A writer and self-care advocate with a drive to heal and help others.
-You’re visiting my blog, Must Love Crows, and I’m really grateful you’re here!
+A writer, self-care advocate, author in the works, and writing consultant with a drive to heal and help others.
+You’re visiting my blog, Must Love Crows, which I’m really grateful for!

 I started blogging in 2015 because of a feeling.
-I was in a very dark place in my life, which you can read more about here, and writing felt like something I needed to do.
+I was in a very dark place in my life, which you can read more about here, and writing felt like something I needed to start doing again.

-So I kept writing, and was eventually invited to become a Huffington Post blogger, had my writing featured in a magazine and a book.
+So I kept writing until I achieved some goals that in the beginning felt like impossibilities: I was invited to become a Huffington Post blogger, was featured in a magazine, and then in a book.

-As I’ve continued to educate myself and evolve on a spiritual, physical, and emotional level, I’ve refined the purpose of this blog:
+As I’ve continued to write, educate myself, and evolve on a physical and emotional level, I’ve created more goals for myself (1 – write a book, 2 – get it published) and refined the purpose of this blog:

 - To help people discover the power of self-care and self-love;